Rota, Spain – November 26, 2009

-We were fortunate enough to spend our Thanksgiving holiday in Rota, Spain and the surrounding area.
-This was the first time the kids had ever seen the ocean.
+This trip marked the first time the kids had ever seen an ocean.
 Being on a point, Rota is bordered on two sides by the Atlantic Ocean.
-It is just across the Bay of Cadiz from the town of Cadiz.
+It is just north across the Bay of Cádiz from the town of Cádiz.
 On this trip, we did not have time to visit Cádiz.
 We will try to visit that city during a future adventure.

-The Navy Lodge, on the U. S. portion of the Spanish Naval base is where we stayed.
+The Navy Lodge, on the U. S. portion of the Spanish Naval base, is where we stayed.
 Our entry to the base was thanks to our affiliation with the embassy in Madrid.
 We had Thanksgiving dinner at the mess hall on the base.
 We were able to enter the mess hall, pay for the meal, and then have it served to us by the U.S. Captain, the base commander.
 Many of his officers and their families helped serve the meal.
 It was really quite good.
-However, it was a little odd not having our traditional Thanksgiving dinner at home.
+However, it was a little odd not to have our traditional Thanksgiving dinner at home.

 The base also had an extensive commissary and exchange store.
 For “Black Friday”, the day after Thanksgiving, we stood outside the Navy Exchange waiting to get some Christmas bargains.
 Other businesses on the base that made us feel at home included Subway, Taco Bell, Kentucky Fried Chicken, and Baskin Robbins.
 It was like a little piece of the United States!

 Rota has a spectacular lighthouse which is just across the street from the Port of Rota.
 On the day we explored the town, the weather was either cloudy and rainy, or there were spectacular blue skies.
 One of the locals told us the population of the town at this time of year was around 25,000 to 30,000.
 In the summer, the town swells to nearly 300,000.
 Many, many people come to enjoy the beaches in the summer.